mrfdev/1MB/Resources/pregeneration.md

 ## Minecraft version Upgrades

-Personally I don't run --forceUpgrade going from 1.16.2 to 1.16.3, unless there's a world-generation tweak/bugfix or something world generation related.
+Personally I don't run --forceUpgrade going from 1.19.3 to 1.19.4, unless there's a world-generation tweak/bugfix or something world generation related.

-Personally I do run --forceUPgrade going from for example 1.12 to 1.13, or 1.13 to 1.15, or 1.15 to 1.16.5
+Personally I do run --forceUPgrade going from for example 1.12 to 1.13, or 1.13 to 1.15, or 1.17 to 1.19

 I recommend to run --forceUpgrade before running a world pre-generation.
 This way existing chunks are converted by Mojang's server engine to the version you're upgrading to.
 Before generating new chunks for it, which will then be made for that version.
 It feels like this would be common sense.
+You can also run --eraseCache alongside --forceUpgrade, to rebuild the light system, which can really help performance in some situations as well.

 See the topic below this one as to how I recommend dealing with upgrading/expanding existing worlds.